sevfurneaux/elm-pages-vercel/README.md

 ## Deployment

 The current implementation uses [Vercel's Build Output API (v3)](https://vercel.com/docs/build-output-api/v3#) for deployment.
 This means the project is built locally (`yarn build`) and then deployed using `yarn deploy` (`vercel deploy --prebuilt --prod`).

+In the future, it'll hopefully be possible to deploy through Vercel's normal build pipeline 🤞.